 - Jacqueline I. Stone is professor of religion at Princeton University.

-- Richard D. McBride II is associate professor of history at Brigham Young University–Hawai‘i.
+- Richard D. McBride II is associate professor of Korean studies and Buddhist studies in the Asian and Near Eastern Languages Department at Brigham Young University.